• Skip to primary navigation

 An overview is one of the first things an examiner looks for because it shows them that you can identify the most important information from the graph or chart and clearly identify overall trends and comparisons.

-If you know how to select the appropriate data and you practice writing a clear overview, then you are likely to get the score you deserve in this section.
+If you know how to select the appropriate data and practice writing a clear overview, you will likely get the score you deserve in this section.

 What is an overview?